CivBuilder/Larrys-Array/README.md

-# Larrys-Array
+# Larrys-Array Hacker-Rank Problem (Medium)

-Larry has been given a permutation of a sequence of natural numbers incrementing from

-as an array.
+Larry has been given a permutation of a sequence of natural numbers incrementing from 1 as an array.
 He must determine whether the array can be sorted using the following operation any number of times:

-    Choose any

-consecutive indices and rotate their elements in such a way that
+Choose any 3 consecutive indices and rotate their elements in such a way that

-    .
+ABC->BCA->CAB->ABC.

-For example, if
+For example, A = {1,6,5,2,4,3}  :

-:

 A		rotate
 [1,6,5,2,4,3]	[6,5,2]